bradharms/sunkencity/README.md

 ## Application Structure

-The game is controlled by an a series of sub-engines (usually just called "engines") that are conceptually organized within a container called the "app."
+The game is controlled by a series of sub-engines (usually just called "engines") that are conceptually organized within a container called the "app."
 Each engine is responsible for handling a specific aspect of runtime logic, and the app's only job is to coordinate them.

 ### Application Phases